Gippsland, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types I. It's important that you find the necessary type.
-The majority of adapters currently available are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types I. Take care to get the necessary type.
+A lot of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 Power bank for devices